'Messi is an inspiration' - Braithwaite opens up on life at Barca and Suarez's return | Goal.com

 Messi is one player the Dane hasn't struggled to gel with as he noted the Argentina legend has already begun improving his game.

-"It changes a lot, of course," Braithwaite told Goal when asked about his opinion on Messi know he plays alongside him.
+"It changes a lot, of course," Braithwaite told Goal when asked about his opinion on Messi now he plays alongside him.

 "He gives so much confidence to the team because he can make the difference and also helped me personally to be a better player with his advice and how he sees football.
 He is really an inspiration."